kuma35/thinking-forth-translate/chapter6.rst

 Earlier in the
 book we discussed the iterative approach, paying particular attention to its impact on the design phase.
-Now that we’re talking about implementation, let’s see how the approach is actually used in writing code.
+Now that we\’re talking about implementation, let’s see how the approach is actually used in writing code.